minhaz1217/minhaz1217.github.io/index.md

 ## Welcome to GitHub Pages

+Hello!!!
+My name is **Minhazul Hayat Khan**.

+I am currently a _student_.
+Still completing my Bachelor's degree.
+Here I will list my projects ( finished and unfinished ).

+16-05-2018 - Working on an *AI* that plays _SNAKE_ automatically.

 You can use the [editor on GitHub](https://github.com/minhaz1217/minhaz1217.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.